Boca Raton, Florida, Commercial Litigation Lawyer, Russell L. Forkey, Esq. — Intentional Interference With An Advantageous Business Relationship

 The elements of intentional interference with a prospective business advantage mirror those of interference with a contract, however, to prevail a plaintiff need not demonstrate the existence of a contract, but merely a prospective advantageous business transaction.

-An interferer's knowledge of a plaintiff's relationship or expectancy may be shown by the interferer's conduct or spiteful or threatening words.
-For example, a Florida state appellate court held that the plaintiffs satisfied this knowledge issue where their complaint alleged that the defendants knew of the plaintiffs' business expectancy of selling four luxury condominium units at an auction but nonetheless proceeded to post a "for sale" sign on unites the defendants owned in the same building on the day of the plaintiffs' auction, even though the defendants did not truly intend to sell those units, and in fact removed the signs immediately after the conclusion of the auction.
+An knowledge of the interfere on a plaintiff’s relationship or expectancy may be shown by the interferer’s conduct or spiteful or threatening words.
+For example, a Florida state appellate court held that the plaintiffs satisfied this knowledge issue where their complaint alleged that the defendants knew of the plaintiffs’ business expectancy of selling four luxury condominium units at an auction but nonetheless proceeded to post a “for sale” sign on unites the defendants owned in the same building on the day of the plaintiffs’ auction, even though the defendants did not truly intend to sell those units, and in fact removed the signs immediately after the conclusion of the auction.

 Elements of intentional interference includes conduct that prevents the plaintiff from acquiring the prospective relationship in addition to conduct that induces or otherwise causes a third person not to enter into a prospective relationship.